cerfacs-globc/icclim/doc/source/explanation/xclim_and_icclim.rst

 Disambiguation on xclim and icclim
 ==================================

-On a first glance it seems `xclim`_ and icclim serve the same purpose but the difference is in the details.
+At first glance it seems `xclim`_ and icclim serve the same purpose but the difference is in the details.
-With version 5 of icclim, xclim became a building block of icclim. xclim handles some the core features, notably the calculation climate indices.
+With version 5 of icclim, xclim became a building block of icclim. xclim handles some of the core features, notably the calculation of climate indices.
 Beside, we also make use of xclim capabilities to handle i/o units and to check input data and metadata validity.

 This relationship between the two libraries means they can benefit from one another.
 While developing icclim v5, we decided to integrate as much as possible relevant features in xclim directly, instead of keeping them on our code base.
-This is for example the case for the bootstrapping of percentile which was a collaborative work from both parties.
+This is for example the case for the bootstrapping of percentiles, which was a collaborative work from both parties.
-This way, xclim gains new features and users through us and we can rely on all the work they have already accomplished.
+This way, xclim gains new features and users, and we can rely on all the work they have already accomplished.
 Plus, we benefit from their knowledge thanks to code reviews and discussions on their repository.